umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 ### IPublishedContent breaking changes in 8.1.0

-Due to the [changes in `IPublishedContent`](https://github.com/umbraco/Umbraco-CMS/issues/5170) there are few steps you will need to take to make sure that your site works.
+Due to the [changes in `IPublishedContent`](https://github.com/umbraco/Umbraco-CMS/issues/5170) there are a few steps you will need to take, to make sure that your site works.

-The `IPublishedContent` interface is central to Umbraco, as it represents published content and media items at rendering layer level.
+The `IPublishedContent` interface is central to Umbraco, as it represents published content and media items at the rendering layer level.
 This could be in controllers or views.
 In other words, it is the interface that is used everywhere when building sites.

 The introduction of multilingual support in version 8 required changes to the interface.
-For instance, a property value could be obtained with `GetPropertyValue(alias)`in version 7.
+For instance, a property value could be obtained with `GetPropertyValue(alias)` in version 7.
 Version 8 requires a new parameter for culture, and the call thus became `Value(alias, culture)`.

 In the excitement of the version 8 release, we assumed that `IPublishedContent` was "done".
 By our tests, everything was looking good.
-However, feedback from early testers showed that the interface was in some places odd or inconsistent, or had issues.
+However, feedback from early testers showed that the interface was in some places odd or inconsistent or had issues.

 Fixing the bugs is a requirement.
 Some of the required bug fixes could not be achieved without introducing some breaking changes.

-At that point, we had decided to give `IPublishedContent` some love.
-We fixed the bugs and made it clean, friendly, discoverable and predictable for the entire life of version 8.
+At that point, we decided to give `IPublishedContent` some love.
+We fixed the bugs and made it clean, friendly, discoverable, and predictable for the entire life of version 8.

 Breaking changes to such a central interface is not something we take lightly.
 Even though they do not impact the "concepts" nor require heavy refactoring, they may demand an amount of small fixes here and there.